-Annual financial statements and management report for the year ended 31 December 2022
+Annual financial statements and management report for the year ended 31 December 2023

-Prepared in accordance with the Chart of Accounts of Insurance Entities
+Prepared in accordance with the Spanish Chart of Accounts for Insurance Entities

-(The English version is a translation of the original in Spanish for the information purposes only.
+(The English version is a translation of the original in Spanish made by Linea Directa Aseguradora, S.A on his sole responsibility and shall not be considered official.
 In case of discrepancy, the Spanish version shall prevail)

 Línea Directa Aseguradora, S.A.
-Compañía de Seguros y Reaseguros Balance sheet at 31 December 2022 and 2021
+Compañía de Seguros y Reaseguros Balance sheet at 31 December 2023 and 2022